Michael Berry, Baron Hartwell: Career

+Berry did not focus on the financial side of the newspaper, and in spring 1985 the company needed to raise money.
+Berry sold 14% of the shares to Conrad Black, with an option to purchase more if the company needed to raise more money.
+It did, and Black took control in December 1985.
+Berry retired in September 1986.

+Berry was the initial backer behind the arts review X magazine.

-Berry was awarded a life peerage as Baron Hartwell, of Peterborough Court in the City of London on 19 January 1968.
-He succeeded his elder brother as 3rd Viscount Camrose in 1995, but disclaimed the title.
+Berry was awarded a life peerage as Baron Hartwell, of Peterborough Court in the City of London, on 19 January 1968.
+He succeeded his elder brother as the 3rd Viscount Camrose in February 1995, but disclaimed the title.

 Marriage and family

 Lord Hartwell married Lady Pamela Smith (1915–1982), daughter of F. E. Smith, 1st Earl of Birkenhead.
 They had four children together: